digineo/texd/README.md

   Place to put job sub-directories in.
 The path must exist and it must be writable.

+- `--pull` (Default: omitted)

+  Always pulls Docker images.
+By default, images are only pulled when they don't exist locally.

+  This has no effect when no image tags are given to the command line.

 > Note: This option listing might be outdated.
 Run `texd --help` to get the up-to-date listing.

 ## HTTP API